Little River Trail

 If you're lucky you might spot an otter in or around the water.
 Between 1988 and 1990 park biologists released 14 river otters into the Little River as part of a successful effort to reintroduce the species throughout the Smokies.

-At roughly 2.2 miles you'll reach Huskey Branch Falls, a small 20-foot cascade that tumbles into the Little River.
-The waterfall flows down the slope on the hill next to the trail before running underneath a small footbridge.
+At roughly 2.2 miles hikers will reach Huskey Branch Falls, a small 20-foot cascade that tumbles into the Little River.
+The waterfall flows down the slope along the hill next to the trail before running underneath a small footbridge.

 At just under 2.5 miles hikers will arrive at the Cucumber Gap Trail junction.
 This is the typical turn-around point for this particular hike; however, you'll have a couple of options if you wish to explore more of the terrain in this area of the park.
 You could continue following the Little River upstream for a couple more miles, or you could extend your hike up to Huskey Gap, or you could create a loop hike by turning right and returning back to the parking area via the Cucumber Gap Trail.